Rishabh672003/Programming-Notes/Data-Structures/Trees/01-intro.md

-## Tress - A hierarchical Data Struture
+## Tress - A hierarchical Data Structure

 Trees are hierarchical data structures consisting of nodes.

-A tree consits of root node, parent nodes, children nodes, leaf-nodes, sub-tree and ancestors.
+A tree consists of root node, parent nodes, children nodes, leaf-nodes, sub-tree and ancestors.

 ```
           1   <-- root node